Offshore wind farms are essential to the global energy supply“

 Let’s take a look into the near future: where will the industry be in 2030?

 It’s likely that in 2030, the average capacity of newly installed offshore turbines will already lie between 15 and 18 megawatts.
 In light of the climate targets, I continue to expect continuous and attractive market growth.
 Consolidation in the wind market sector will continue.
 This ever greater concentration on a few large, multinational turbine manufacturers and component suppliers will increase the mutual dependencies between customers and suppliers.
-In this context, I expect that Voith/ELIN will be one of the three most important suppliers of main components and drivetrains for the global wind market worldwide.
+In this context, I expect that ELIN Motoren will be one of the most important suppliers of generators and components for the global wind market worldwide.

 Surplus wind power is available for hydrogen production, making it possible to realize a CO2-neutral energy storage system.